-Parents can use the Parent Dashboard (CampSite) to send messages using email.
+Parents can use the the Campanion app to send messages using email.
 Campers are able to write a handwritten response to emails, which are then scanned and sent back to parents.
 All emails are printed and delivered to each camper daily after lunch.
 Campers can receive as many emails as you like but are only allowed one reply per day.